-The aim of the pilot is to create additional capacity in primary care and sexual health clinics for ongoing oral contraception access to be available through a community pharmacy to relieve the burden on wider primary care and sexual health clinics and provide improved access for patients.
+The aim of this pilot is to create additional capacity in primary care and sexual health clinics and improve access for patients.

 - To test a model for community pharmacy teams to continue, review and supply the provision of contraception supplies initiated in primary care or sexual health clinics.

 - To test a model of initiation of hormonal oral contraceptives in community pharmacy.

 - To test an integrated pathway between existing services and community pharmacies to enable greater choice and access

 - Wider access to services and support for high-risk communities and vulnerable patients.

 - To identify a data set that should be shared with the community pharmacy to support the referral process and feedback loop to the GP-held patient record where appropriate (with appropriate consent).

 Following positive evaluation, the pilot may expand to include management of Long Acting Reversible Contraceptives (LARCs) such as implants, vaginal rings, injections and patches via a community pharmacy.
 Intra-uterine devices and systems (IUDs/IUSs) are not included as part of this pilot.